The Last of the Mohegans

 Pequots attacked him, Narrangansetts tried again – both to no avail.
 After using up their usefulness, Uncas ceased allying with the English and somehow kept southern Connecticut safe from King Phillip’s War as well.

-Because of his legendary status in life and in death, he’s become Connecticut’s most famous dead Native.
+Because of his legendary status in life and in death, he’s become Connecticut’s most famous dead Native American.
 In fact, the foundation stone supporting the obelisk monument at his gravesite was laid by none other than President Andrew Jackson.
+Which is kind of weird considering his record with Native peoples.